Blame, Responsibility and Solutions. These are not necessarily connected, so don’t get them mixed up.

 When something goes wrong, there’s a natural reaction to avoid accepting responsibility.

-You can also accept responsibility for something without being the cause of a problem (many people have it forced on them), and therefore not responsible for it.
-That’s because carelessly thinking people and systems seem to need to place blame above all else.
+You can also accept responsibility for something without being the creator of a problem (many people have it forced on them), and therefore you are not responsible for it.
+That’s because carelessly thinking people and systems seem to need to find fault above all else.

 Then there are solutions, and you don’t need find fault with anyone or anything – nor to know the cause of something – to offer a solution.